 [Heading inserted by No. 97 of 1994 s.
 10.]

 26A.
-Interpretation
+Terms used in this Part

 In this Part, unless the contrary intention appears —

-“company” means a company formed or acquired under section 26D;
+company means a company formed or acquired under section 26D;

-“government business” means a business or undertaking carried on by a public authority, but does not include a business or undertaking that is specifically established by a written law;
+government business means a business or undertaking carried on by a public authority, but does not include a business or undertaking that is specifically established by a written law;

-“property” means personal property of any kind, whether corporeal or incorporeal or tangible or intangible, and any interest in personal property;
+property means personal property of any kind, whether corporeal or incorporeal or tangible or intangible, and any interest in personal property;

-“responsible Minister”, in relation to a government business, means the Minister responsible for the public authority that carries on that business.
+responsible Minister, in relation to a government business, means the Minister responsible for the public authority that carries on that business.

 [Section 26A inserted by No. 97 of 1994 s.
 10.]